Contact / Help

 For copyright advice and to arrange training, contact the University Copyright Officer.
 Note that the University Copyright Officer is not able to give legal advice.

 We aim to ensure compliance with current copyright legislation, particularly in relation to the Learning Management Systems (LMS), and offer teaching staff assistance in the form of advice, instruction and by encouraging awareness of compliance matters.

-For copyright compliance advice and assistance, contact the Copyright Compliance Officer.
+For copyright compliance advice and assistance, contact the Copyright Information Officer.

 Copyright material for commercialisation

-If you are concerned with developing copyright material for commercialisation, you should seek advice from the Commercial research and consultancy section of the university.
+If you are concerned with developing copyright material for commercialisation, you should seek advice from the Scoping a commercial project section of the university.